Trustee Appointments are made with the approval of the Monitoring Board (MB).

 - The Trustees advertise the vacant Trustee position(s) on the IFRS Foundation website and the Economist, in order to invite nominations.
 The nomination process is open for a period of at least four weeks.

-- The Chair of the Trustees' Nominating Committee writes to relevant stakeholder groups, including the Monitoring Board, to seek nominations.
+- The Chair of the Trustees' Nominating Committee writes to relevant stakeholder groups, including the Monitoring Board, current and former Trustees to seek nominations.

 - The Nominating Committee reviews the candidate names and, taking into account the Conflict of Interest Policy, agrees a shortlist which is subsequently agreed by the full Trustee group before any appropriate follow-up actions are taken.